sergey-serebryakov/eigen-blis/README.md

  export BLIS_IC_NT=5
  ```

 Once it is done, go to buid directory and run binaries.
-Each file will iterate over squared matrix dimensions in the range 200 - 10000 with step 200 and will multiply matrices that will be translated by Eigen to exactly one gemm call (C = A * B + C) (see Eigen [documentation](http://eigen.tuxfamily.org/dox/TopicWritingEfficientProductExpression.html) how to write efficient matrix expressions).
+The programm will iterate over matrix dimensions in the range 200-100000 with step 200 and will multiply squared matrices several times to measure the average time and achieved GFLOPs.
+The experiment is written in such a way that a matrix multiplication expression will be translated by Eigen to exactly one sgemm call (C = A * B + C) (see Eigen [documentation](http://eigen.tuxfamily.org/dox/TopicWritingEfficientProductExpression.html) how to write efficient matrix expressions).
+The output is a two column table with first column being dimension and the second column being average GFLOPs.

-If you run examples on multi-CPU server, do not forget to bind the app to one cpu with either **taskset** or **numactl** utilities.
+If you run it on multi-CPU server, do not forget to bind the executable to one cpu with either **taskset** or **numactl** utilities.
 For example, to run the application on the first CPU on a multi-CPU machine, following commands may be used (taskset here is for a 15-core CPU):
   ```shell
  taskset -c 0-14 ./blis
  numactl --cpunodebind=0 --membind=0 ./blis